 How does it work?

 Each month of the program focuses on a plan for simplifying one aspect of your teaching.
 You’ll make incremental changes that have the biggest impact.
-Also, you’ll get 12 months of classroom-tested productivity ideas in both PDF and audio formats that go step-by-step through each focus area.
+Also, you’ll get 12 months of classroom-tested productivity ideas.
+These resources are available in both PDF and audio formats that go step-by-step through each focus area.
 Choose just a few ideas each month and watch as small changes add up to big results.

 What does membership include?